 The calf comprises of 2 major muscles one of which one originates from above the knee joint (gastrocnemius) and the other of which originates from below the knee joint (soleus).
-Both of these muscles insert into the heel bone via the Achilles tendon (see figure below)
+Both of these muscles insert into the heel bone via the Achilles tendon (see figure below).

 During contraction of the calf, tension is placed through the Achilles tendon.
 When this tension is excessive, due to too much repetition or high force, damage to the tendon can occur.
 This damage to the tendon subsequently causes degeneration and inflammation.
 This may occur traumatically, due to a high force going through the tendon beyond what it can withstand, or due to gradual wear and tear associated with overuse.

-This condition may present as pain and swelling at the insertion of the Achilles tendon into the calcaneus (heel bone) or at the mid-portion of the tendon, approx. 5cm from insertion into the calcaneus (heel bone).
+This condition may present as pain and swell at the insertion of the Achilles tendon into the calcaneus (heel bone) or at the mid-portion of the tendon, approx. 5cm from insertion into the calcaneus (heel bone).
 It can also lead to limited motion throughout the ankle.

 There are two classifications of injuries that fall under tendinopathy: